synthizer/synthizer/manual/src/tutorials/events.md

 `get_events` takes an optional argument to limit the number of events returned in one iteration.
 By default, it's unlimited.

 As shown above, you detect event types with `isinstance`.
 Each event has a `source` and `context` property indicating the source (e.g. generator) and context associated with it, as Synthizer objects.
+In future, other event types may include more information.

+## Notes

+Events are currently alpha, as stated above.
+Expect bugs.
+In particular, there may be pathological cases in which